GoogleCloudPlatform/nodejs-docs-samples/functions/datastore/README.md

 ## Deploy and Test

-1. Follow the [Cloud Functions quickstart guide](https://cloud.google.com/functions/quickstart) to setup Cloud Functions for your project.
+1. Follow the [Cloud Functions quickstart guide][quickstart] to setup Cloud Functions for your project.

 1. Clone this repository: